Information for parents and carers of undergraduate students

 If you are contacting us because you have serious concerns about a students welfare, the University has a Student Emergency Contact Procedure (PDF, 100kB) that our staff can use to escalate your concerns.
 Please note Accommodation Office staff cannot see if a student has opted in to this system so will still need to adhere to the confidentiality policy, however if you wish us to escalate a concern we will take some details from you and pass it on to the relevant teams who will look into it as a priority.

 Applications and allocations to residences are managed by the Accommodation Office.
 You can read step-by-step details, including application dates on our application process page.
 When allocating rooms we give priority to students with special accommodation requirements, for example because of an illness or disability.
 It is essential that students notify us of any specific needs at the application stage when prompted, otherwise we may not be able to allocate them a suitable room.
 After this, allocations are made by random selection from all the students who have applied to a residence within a fixed set of criteria including gender and faculty.
 We do this in order to ensure balanced communities in our residences.
 More details are given in our allocations policy.

-Several of our residences are heavily over-subscribed.
-For some residences students have a less than 1 in 6 chance of being made an offer.
-Your son or daughter should read our information on choosing a residence thoroughly and we would ask that you encourage them not to set their heart on one residence in particular.
+Each student should read our information on choosing a residence thoroughly and we would ask that you encourage them not to set their heart on one residence in particular.
 Whatever residence is allocated the student will receive University of Bristol pastoral care and opportunities for social development.

 When a student applies they are given the option of ticking a box agreeing to share information about the application with parents or guardians.
 As long as this box is ticked we are happy to discuss the application with you but we cannot make changes without instructions from the student.